-Marriage appears wonderfully endearing to the single individual who has never ever married, and probably to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for nearly all of us is fairly a difficult work at instances.
+Marriage seems wonderfully endearing to the single man or woman who has in no way married, and possibly to the divorced man or woman who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is quite a difficult function at times.
 (And I can say this even as a representative of my wife!).
-We carry so a lot of ourselves into our marriages – which is both a very good and a bad issue.
+We carry so much of ourselves into our marriages – which is both a good and a poor factor.

-We deliver in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend too much funds, not seek to handle us, that they will want to commit time with us.
-We also deliver in expectations of what our partners should deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn into conscious due to our encroaching annoyance.
+We carry in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not spend too a lot cash, not look for to handle us, that they will want to devote time with us.
+We also bring in expectations of what our partners ought to bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just four.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be aware due to our encroaching annoyance.

 Stop Divorce California